intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 #### 2. Create and transform DataStreams

 `StreamExecutionEnvironment` provides several stream sources function.
-As we simulate one hundred inputs and use `List` to hold them, we can create a DataStream from a collection using `fromCollection()` method.
+As we use `List` to hold the inputs, we can create a DataStream from a collection using `fromCollection()` method.

 ```
 # dataStream